Skip to content

 The pros of working partly from home:

-• Higher flexibility for employees = raising efficiency and wellbeing for some
+• Higher flexibility for employees = raising efficiency and well being

 • Optimal for creating focus days - where you need deep concentration